umbertogagl97/FAdA/README.md

 ## ldart
 The main directory that contains:
 ##### utils.py
-libraries, transformation and functions for attacks implementation
+libraries, transformations and functions for attacks implementation
 ##### attacks
 directory with main attacks